TotalityWorks/wpgravitybundle/README.md

 ## Use

-To use this package, import the form component.
+To use this package, import the form component and the hook.
-The GravityForm component expects three props: fields, button, and onSubmit.
+The GravityForm component expects three props: form, buttonClass, and onSubmit.
 Since this package is built to use with `WPGraphQL for Gravity Forms` WordPress plugin by Harness Software, it expects a specific json object for each field.
-Fields should be the formFields.nodes object you receive from your query.
+`form` should be the data.gravityFormsForm object you receive from your query.
-Button is expecting an object that includes type and text.
+`buttonClass` is an optional prop for additional styling control.
+This should be a string.
-The onSubmit prop is expecting a function that is called when the form is submitted.
+The `onSubmit` prop is expecting a function that is called when the form is submitted.

 Internally, the package will map through your fields, display them, and handle state and validation.
+It will also use the form data to create the necessary GraphQL Mutation to submit the form data.
-The form values are passed into your onSubmit function when the form is submitted and can be accessed by `values.${type}${id}`.
+The form values are passed into your onSubmit function when the form is submitted.
+They are already preformatted so that all you need to do is pass the values into your mutation as an object: `{ variables: { values } }`.

 Example Use: